🔄

 Regularly inspect your window frames for any signs of rust, especially if you live in a humid or coastal climate.
 Catching it early makes it much easier to handle.
 If you spot a small area of surface rust, you can gently remove it with a wire brush, then apply a quality rust-inhibiting primer and touch-up paint.
 For more advanced rust, you may need to sand the area down to the bare metal before priming and repainting.
 Consistent inspections will help you address any issues before they become significant problems, preserving the integrity of your steel windows.

-Keeping Hardware Working Smoothly
+How to Keep Hardware Working Smoothly

 The functionality of your casement windows depends on their hardware.
 To ensure they continue to open and close effortlessly, it’s a good idea to lubricate the moving parts, like hinges and locking mechanisms, about once a year.
 Use a silicone-based lubricant and apply a small amount to keep everything operating without sticking or squeaking.
 This quick task takes only a few minutes but makes a huge difference in the daily use of your windows, preventing unnecessary strain on the hardware and frame.